sachenl/project5/README.md

 ## **4. Process data cleaning**
 In this part, we check the missing values for each column and fill them.

+We checked the numbers of null value in each columns.
 ![fig2](https://raw.githubusercontent.com/sachenl/project5/main/images/fig2.png)

+There are 57 null in age columns.
+We then fill them with average of the age.
 ![](https://raw.githubusercontent.com/sachenl/project5/main/images/fig3.png)

 ## **5. Exploring the data analysis**